 I graduated from Northeastern University in 2013 with a B.S. in chemical engineering with minors in biology and biochemical engineering.
 I chose an engineering major because I love math and science and I chose my minors based on my passion for medicine.
-Since graduating, I have worked in biological research, acquired my EMT certification, and applied to and got accepted to medical school, which I will be starting in August of 2018.
+Since graduating, I have worked in biological research, acquired my EMT certification, and applied to and got accepted to medical school, which I will be starting in 2019.
 Based on what Ive learned through these experiences, I am very confident in my ability to teach any physics, chemistry, math, or biology courses.

 Helping people and making a positive influence in their lives in the most rewarding thing in my opinion and is the main reason why I want to be a doctor.
 I would be ecstatic to help students of all agesI enjoy the challenge of the difficult college classes, but I also know how impactful a good mentor can be to a young student and would be honored to play a role in your childs pursuit of education.

 Undergraduate Degree: Northeastern University - Bachelor of Science, Chemical Engineering